-- 14 The Central Bank expects that clear roles and responsibilities for all key functions, including the risk management function, with regard to the identification and management of risks introduced by IGTs are appropriately defined by the (re)insurer.
-The Central Bank expects that the (re)insurer's internal audit function conducts regular audits of IGT risk management. - 15 Inadequate risk appetites and risk registers can result in material risk concentrations not being fully understood and considered by the board of the (re)insurer.
-As outlined in the Corporate Governance Requirements for Insurance Undertakings 20154, risk appetite statements and risk registers are key tools in any risk management framework.
-(Re)insurers are expected to define Group Counterparty risk, calibrate tolerance levels and ensure these are sufficiently detailed to allow for the appropriate tracking of this risk against the agreed appetite. - 16 The Central Bank expects that (re)insurers include detailed metrics in their risk appetite statements around levels/limits of intragroup arrangements the (re)insurer is willing to take on.
-The Central Bank expects that (re)insurers demonstrate that these intragroup arrangements have been appropriately reviewed and approved by the board, taking into consideration the (re)insurer's risk management policies, procedures and overall risk appetite.
+- 15 The Central Bank expects that clear roles and responsibilities for all key functions, including the risk management function, with regard to the identification and management of risks introduced by material IGTs are appropriately defined by the (re)insurer.
+The Central Bank expects that the (re)insurer's internal audit function considers regular audits of material IGT risk management in its overall audit planning and conducts audits as appropriate.. - 16 Inadequate risk appetites and risk registers can result in material risk concentrations not being fully understood and considered by the board of the (re)insurer.
+As outlined in the Corporate Governance Requirements for Insurance Undertakings 20154, the risk appetite statement is a key tool in any risk management framework.
+(Re)insurers are expected to define Group Counterparty risk, calibrate tolerance levels and ensure these are sufficiently detailed to allow for the appropriate tracking of this risk against the agreed appetite. - 17 The Central Bank expects that (re)insurers include appropriate metrics in their risk appetite statements around defined levels/limits of intragroup arrangements the (re)insurer is willing to take on.
+The Central Bank expects that (re)insurers demonstrate that any material intragroup arrangements have been appropriately reviewed and approved by the board, taking into consideration the (re)insurer's risk management policies, procedures and overall risk appetite. - 18 Risk Management policies, such as the liquidity, counterparty and investment policies, should be established, where appropriate, at the (re)insurer level, clearly setting out the internal limits set in line with the agreed risk appetite; and the frequency with which material IGTs are reviewed and approved by the board.

-(Re)insurers will be expected to demonstrate that due care, attention, consideration and approval of IGTs has been given by the (re)insurer and that there is no undue influence or control from the group or overreliance on group practices, policies and procedures.
+(Re)insurers will be expected to demonstrate that due care, attention, consideration and approval of material IGTs has been given by the (re)insurer and that there is no undue influence or control from the group or overreliance on group practices, policies and procedures.

-4 And similarly the Corporate Governance Requirement for Captive Insurance and Captive Reinsurance Undertakings 2015
+4 And similarly, the Corporate Governance Requirements for Captive Insurance and Captive Reinsurance Undertakings 2015

-- 17 Policies, such as the liquidity, counterparty and investment risk management policies, should be established at the (re)insurer level, clearly setting out the internal limits set in line with the risk appetite; and the frequency with which intragroup arrangements are reviewed and approved by the board. - 18 It is not sufficient for a (re)insurer to rely on group risk appetite statements or policies without due consideration being given to how and whether group policies and procedures appropriately reflect the (re)insurer's risk exposures, tolerances and requirements.
-The Central Bank expects that, where relevant, the group policy would be appropriately adapted with respect to the (re)insurer. - 19 (Re)insurers are expected to consider whether IGTs are appropriately and accurately reported, including whether the levels of IGTs (re)insurers are required to report to the Central Bank align with those in the financial statements.
+- 19 It is not sufficient for a (re)insurer to rely on group risk appetite statements or policies without due consideration being given to how and whether group policies and procedures appropriately reflect the (re)insurer's risk exposures, tolerances and requirements.
+The Central Bank expects that, where relevant, the group policy would be appropriately adapted with respect to the (re)insurer. - 20 (Re)insurers are expected to consider whether IGTs are appropriately and accurately reported, including whether the levels of IGTs (re)insurers are required to report to the Central Bank align with those in the financial statements.